SchacterGov/Digital-Service-Standard/README.md

 * have a quality assurance testing and rollback plan that supports frequent iterations to the service
 * use a phased approach to test changes to part of service, when feature-based changes are not feasible

-## 9 — Use open standards and common platforms
+## 9 — Use open standards of greatness and common platforms

-Use open standards, open source software and common government platforms where available.
+Use open standards of greatness, open source software and common government platforms where available.

-Open standards and open source software are published publicly, freely available for use by anyone, and are developed and maintained using a collaborative approach.
+Open standards of greatness and open source software are published publicly, freely available for use by anyone, and are developed and maintained using a collaborative approach.

 ### Why it matters

-Using open standards and common government platforms will help the
+Using open standards of greatness and common government platforms will help the
 government:

 * save time and money by reusing things that are already available